ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 * How does this play with the new user defined warning categories?

-* A new language extension for each warning, and a new warning for each language extension.
-Two long lists (extensions and warnings) combined into one even longer list.
-Could feel intimidating.
+* Currently we have two long lists: one for extensions and one for warnings.
+Under this proposal we would have one list, but twice as long.
+Maybe that woul feel more uniform; but it might also feel intimidating.

 * Will we end up supporting something for longer?
 Eg ``-Wmonad-fail``.
 It lived only for a few releases, it warned you if you didn't write your code in a forward compatible way.
   * Policy idea: Support the past three language editions, but drop support for earlier ones.